 Among other things, this module provides an introduction to graph theory.
 Graphs are discrete objects consisting of vertices that are connected by edges.
 We will discuss a variety of concepts and results in graph theory, and some fundamental graph algorithms.
 Topics may include, but are not restricted to: trees, shortest paths problems, walks on graphs, graph colourings and embeddings, flows and matchings, and matrices and graphs.

-In addition for level 7 students, the module will cover an advanced topic in combinatorics such as: problems in extremal set theory; enumerative problems; Principle of Inclusion and Exclusion; Ramsey theory; computational complexity; the P versus NP problem.
+At level 7, topics will be studied and assessed to greater depth.

 Reading List (Indicative list, current at time of publication.
 Reading lists will be published annually)